therebelbeta/dummy-server/README.md

 A dummy server to demonstrate nginx reverse proxies.

-To run, install dependecies with `yarn install`, and start the server with `yarn start`
+To run, install dependencies with `yarn install`, and start the server with `yarn start`